bhmueller/microeconometrics-course-project-bhmueller/README.md

-# Student Project: Galiani et al. (2011) Revisited
+# Replication Study: Galiani, Rossi, and Schargrodsky (2011) Revisited

 I replicate the findings of the following journal article: